 - 750 ml. water

 - Mix the mixture with the water in a pitcher.
-Add the remaining honey to adjust the taste.
+Add the remaining honey or sugar to adjust the taste.